 Just because a person suffers from dementia (or from a disease that leads to dementia-like symptoms) does not necessarily mean that he or she suffers a lack of mental capacity.
 Legally speaking, a person retains his/her mental capacity unless or until it’s proven otherwise.
 When a person retains his or her mental capacity, the person could theoretically revoke a power of attorney.

-Having a valid power of attorney in place before a person suffers physical or mental incapacities is one of the best ways to avoid problems later on.
+Having a valid power of attorney in place before a person suffers physical or mental incapacities is one of the best ways to avoid problems later.
 An experienced California elder law attorney in your area could assist with crafting a workable power of attorney for you or your loved one.
+Contact us to learn more.